An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 \subsection{A condition for non-bubbling}

 A main technical point of this paper establishes conditions for when $\left(CF_*^{\mathfrak{p}}(L_0,L_1;J,G_t)^{m_+}_{m_-},\partial\right)$ is a complex and when the continuation map $\Phi_{G_{-,t}, G_{+,t}}$ is well-defined.
-To this end, the below result Theorem \ref{thm:compactness} is the only new ingredient needed in our Floer theory set-up, which gives a condition for when strips are confined to some given compact subset.
+To this end, Theorem \ref{thm:compactness} below is the only new ingredient needed in our Floer theory set-up, which gives a condition for when strips are confined to some given compact subset.